fabianmuehlberger/OpenValve/README.md

 ## STATE
-* First model as a prove of concept including:
+* First model as a proof of concept including:
   * 3D model for 3D printed parts
   * Arduino IDE sketch
   * Assambly and first tests.